CenterForCollectiveLearning/comchoice/README.md

 ## What we provide?

-- Following up of state-of-the-art in voting rules studied in Computational Social Choice (e.g., complete preferences, participatory budgeting)
+- Algorithmic implementation in Python and DataFrame objects of most of the state-of-the-art in voting rules studied in Computational Social Choice (e.g., complete preferences, participatory budgeting).
 - Methods to test some axiomatic properties in Social Choice Theory.
-- A framework to run digital democracy platforms, by providing an easy-to-use API.
+- A robust framework to run digital democracy platforms' backends, by providing an easy-to-use API developed in FastAPI.

 ## Getting Started